Updated September 4, 2021.

 The two exhibit areas are marked on the map as Exhibit Hall 1 and Exhibit Hall 2.
 Hall 1 is the dining area with wood floors, columns and chandeliers while Hall 2 is the larger, square room with concrete floors.

 There are two classrooms (Room 1, Room 2).
-Room 1 is also the keynote room and has the stage setup.
+Room 1 is also the keynote room and has the stage setup, Room 2 is the CDL building (Hackerspace, 9059) in their classroom area.

 Tables, Power and Networking

 Exhibit tables are generally 6 feet long and 3 feet wide.
-There are a variety of tables (wood vs. aluminum) but you can expect roughly that amount of exhibit space.
+The tables are rented and wood tables with metal legs and sturdy for most uses.
 If what you are putting on the table is very heavy please let us know in advance.

 Please start by planning to use one table for your exhibit.
 Some exhibits are so large that they will require two tables and that is expected but we can’t start by giving everybody multiple tables.
 As the show date nears and we know what the exhibits are we will fine tune the space allocation and offer additional space to people who have one table and really need a second table.